smxi/acxi/README.txt

 * --analyze, --duplicates, and --ffps require metaflac.

 * --image, --remove-images require metaflac.

+* --analyze, -Xq if not flac, or flac + --ffprobe, require ffprobe.

 * -U self updater requires curl, and valid paths for currently installed acxi and acxi.1 man page.
 Will not update if both acxi and acxi.1 are not present on